JacksonBennett05/Lego-PriceTracker/README.md

 # LegoPriceTracker

-LegoPriceTracker is a Python project that compares prices for a specific LEGO set across multiple retailers (LEGO, Target, Walmart, Best Buy) to find the cheapest option.
+LegoPriceTracker is a Python project that compares prices for a specific LEGO set across multiple retailers (LEGO, Target, Walmart and, Best Buy) to find the cheapest option.

 ---

 ## Features
-- Search by LEGO set name or number (e.g., `75192`)
+- Search by LEGO set **name or set number** (e.g., `75192`)
-- Scrapes live prices from LEGO, Target, Walmart and, Best Buy
+- Scrapes live prices from
+  - LEGO
+  - Target
+  - Walmart
+  - Best Buy
-- Displays which store currently has the best deal
+- Automatically determines which retailer has the best deal
+- Simple command-line interface (CLI)

 ---